35.6. Assessment by the Australian Competition and Consumer Commission

 If the Commission issues a certificate the Registrar must accept the trade mark application provided the application has been made in accordance with the Act and there are no grounds for rejecting it (section 176(1)).

-In both instances, the Registrar must notify the applicant of the decision and advertise the decision in the Official Journal (section 176(3)).
+In both instances, the Registrar must notify the applicant of the decision and publish the decision (section 176(3)).

-6.8 Once the rules have been certified by the Commission and the trade mark has been advertised as accepted in the Official Journal the rules are published as certified on the IP Australia website.
+6.8 Once the rules have been certified by the Commission and the trade mark has been published as accepted the rules are published as certified on the IP Australia website.

 Amended Reasons